 What Illinois Workers’ Compensation Insurance Covers

-Illinois workers’ compensation insurance coverage is required by law to pay for the costs that come with occupational diseases and job-related injuries.
-Without workers’ comp, Illinois employers may have to cover injured employees’ medical bills and lost wages out of their own pocket.
-In addition, they could end up paying hefty fines.
+Illinois workers’ compensation insurance covers the costs that come with occupational diseases and job-related injuries.
+This includes traumatic, repetitive stress, and mental injuries.
+Without workers’ comp, Illinois employers have to cover injured employees’ medical bills and lost wages out of their own pocket.

-Illinois workers’ compensation laws do not cover injuries that occur during recreational event or drug and alcohol rehab programs.
+Illinois workers’ compensation laws do not cover injuries that occur during recreational events or accidents in drug and alcohol rehab programs.
 They also don’t cover self-inflicted injuries or injuries suffered while an employee is committing a crime or violating company policy.

 Illinois Workers’ Compensation Insurance Deadlines